Sbagni/Python-API/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-The final notebook has follwowing:
+The final notebook has following:

 * Selected 500 unique (non-repeat) cities based on latitude and longitude.
 * Performed a weather check on each of the cities using a series of successive API calls.